BiggerPockets/patterns/_patterns/crud-actions-only.md

 If you find yourself needing to do anything else to a resource, consider two things:

-  a) Does this action actually fit into one of the other actions?
+1. Does this action actually fit into one of the other actions?
-  b) Am I in fact working with a different type of resource altogether?
+1. Am I in fact working with a different type of resource altogether?

 ## Example 1